Bulhary (Břeclav District): Economy

 Bulhary is known for viticulture and winemaking.
 The municipality lies in the Mikulovská wine subregion.
-The tradition dates back to the 13th century.
+This tradition dates back to the 13th century.
 There are about 98 ha of vineyards.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Bulhary is the Church of Saint Giles.
 It was built in the late Baroque style in 1769.

 The Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site extends into the southeastern part of the municipal territory, but there are no specific monuments here.